 - Those exposed to chemicals in the workplace: Professionals such as hairdressers, masons and industrial workers are in regular contact with detergents, solvents, lacquers and paints - all substances that are harmful to the skin.

 - Those with hypersensitive skin

-Hypersensitive skin is characterised by a compromised skin barrier and hyper-reactive nerve fibres in the epidermis.
-Aggressive products can damage the skin barrier and trigger the underlying nerve fibres thereby causing unpleasant sensations.
+Hypersensitive skin is characterized by a compromised skin barrier and hyperreactive nerve fibers in the epidermis.
+Aggressive products can damage the skin barrier and trigger the underlying nerve fibers thereby causing unpleasant sensations.

 Washing too frequently

 Showering or bathing too frequently, for too long and with water that is too hot leads to a loss of skin’s natural moisturizing factors (known as NMFs) and surface lipids.
 Skin dries out and becomes rough.
 The pH of healthy skin is mildly acidic, and frequent washing with tap water – which ranges from neutral to mildly alkaline – can impact on skin’s natural balance and impair its protective barrier function.
 Read more about caring for skin on the body and a daily skincare routine for the face.